saptak/envddext/PRESS_RELEASE.md

 Platform Engineer Jennifer Wu highlights the enhanced user experience: "The Resource Creation Wizard has transformed how we onboard new team members.
 Complex Gateway configurations that used to require senior developer guidance are now accessible through step-by-step wizards.
 The YAML Editor with real-time validation catches configuration errors before deployment, and the Template Gallery makes it easy to find and apply proven patterns."

-The learning curve, traditionally a major barrier, has essentially disappeared.
-"Before, every developer on our team needed deep Kubernetes knowledge just to test their routes," notes Team Lead James Chen.
-"Now our junior developers are productive from day one, implementing blue-green deployments, configuring CORS policies, setting up rate limiting protection, and implementing IP filtering rules that used to require senior DevOps and security expertise."
+The learning curve, traditionally a major barrier, has essentially disappeared with v0.12.2's intelligent automation.
+"Before, every developer on our team needed deep Kubernetes knowledge just to test their routes - they had to know service names, namespaces, port numbers," notes Team Lead James Chen.
+"Now our junior developers are productive from day one.
+The Port Forward Manager shows them exactly what services are available with a simple dropdown.
+They're implementing blue-green deployments, configuring CORS policies, setting up rate limiting protection, and testing across multiple namespaces - all without ever needing to learn kubectl commands or memorize service configurations."

 ### Built for How Developers Actually Work